Redirection Controller Using Reinforcement Learning: Simulation 3: Learning In Different Walking Paths

 \subsection{Discussion}

 As shown in Table \ref{table:path-generating-methods} and Fig. \ref{fig:resetCountGraph_exp3}, the number of resets increases when the average distance between targets increases.
-Further, we found out that the effectiveness of the RL-based redirection controller differs depending on the path-generating methods.
-Evaluated by the proportion to the heuristic redirection controller, the effectiveness in ascending order is as follows: Exploration (small), Office, Random, Exploration (large), Long Walk, which is also the average distance between targets in ascending order.
+Further, we found that the effectiveness of the RL-based redirection controller differs depending on the path-generating methods.
+Evaluated in comparison to the heuristic redirection controller, the effectiveness in ascending order is as follows: Exploration (small), Office, Random, Exploration (large), Long Walk, which is also the average distance between targets in ascending order.

 We assumed that the difference in the effectiveness is due to the average distance between targets, which may affect the efficiency of learning.
 As evidence, the newly trained model in Exploration (small) actually performed worse than the non-retrained model, which is an unexpected phenomenon.
-This requires further verification of the relevance between average distance and learning efficiency.
+This requires further verification of the relation between average distance and learning efficiency.